Scoliosis Surgery and Treatment for Children

 For cases of moderate to severe or progressive scoliosis, it is important to treat for two main reasons:

 - Health problems – While health problems may not show up until children are older, changes in heart and lung function can occur if their curve is allowed to become severe.
 In addition, although children may not have pain now, abnormal posture could lead to limited activity, discomfort and arthritis as they get older.

 - Appearance – Scoliosis signs and symptoms affect the shape of your child's body.
 If the curve increases too much, the physical changes may be apparent even when he or she is clothed, affecting self-esteem and body image.

 UH Rainbow Babies & Children’s Hospital offers a variety of advanced surgical and non-surgical options to treat scoliosis in children and adolescents.
 Depending on the type of scoliosis, the progression of the spinal curvature, and the age of the patient, our team can evaluate each individual child and develop a treatment plan specific to that child’s needs.

 A brace is used to prevent moderate curves (25-40 degrees) from getting worse until your child is finished growing.
 It is very effective but not always successful.
 Braces will not cure or correct the curve.

-Some braces are worn only at night for eight to 10 hours.
-Other braces are worn about 22 hours a day.
+Some braces are worn only at night, some are worn more hours during the day.
 The type of brace and the amount of time spent in the brace will depend on what your doctor feels is best for your child.
 Braces are worn until the child is fully grown.
 They are worn under the clothes and participation in activities is not restricted.

 - GROWING RODS